kevinsmith/docker-nginx-phpfpm/README.md

 # nginx-phpfpm

-A Docker image for a reliable, configurable nginx + php-fpm web server.
+A Docker image for a reliable, highly-configurable nginx + php-fpm web server.

 ## License